-Very early in the recorded history of Dexter Township are found reports of several Indian villages.
-The first white settlers came from mainly New York.
-The first settlement was made in 1825, on the northeast fractional one-fourth of section 36, by two brothers and their families.
+The first colonial settlers came mainly from New York and made their first settlements in 1825, on the northeast fractional ¼ of section 36.
 Samuel W. Dexter purchased the east half of section 12 where the Dover Mills were later located.

 The first town meeting of the original Dexter Township was held in the home of Judge Dexter, May 28, 1827.